mcdaley/mcdaley-blog/content/calculating-market-size/index.md

 In this example, the electric scooter rental market has a potential market of 132M people in the US and this will be the starting point for the calculation.

 ### Estimate the Percent of Market We Expect the Product to Capture
-We’ll now estimate the percent of the scooter rideshare market that we expect to capture by looking at 3 factors: percent of people in US that live in urban areas, percent of market our competition will capture, and percent of people that will actually rent a scooter.
+We’ll now estimate the percent of the scooter rideshare market that we expect to capture by looking at 3 factors: percent of people in US that live in urban areas, percent of market your competition will capture, and percent of people that will actually rent a scooter.

 #### Percent of People in US that live in Urban Areas
 We’ll assume that the scooter rideshare will only be viable in urban areas since scooter rides are expected to be short rides less than 2 miles.
 In the US, 80% of the population lives in an urban area.